For more flood tips:

 When in doubt, throw it away.

-Toss out all water damaged rugs, particle board furniture, mattresses, suitcases, food, even photographs and books, and adhere to your local council guidelines for disposal.
+Another one, toss out all water damaged rugs, particle board furniture, mattresses, suitcases, food, even photographs and books, and adhere to your local council guidelines for disposal.
 A lot of electrical appliances will not survive if they have been submerged in water.
 Dishwashers, refrigerators and vacuum cleaners are less expensive to replace than repair.
 Make use of rubber gloves and mask when cleaning loose debris, so as not to inhale any toxic particles.

 Wash and dry carpet everything as much as possible.